Graduate School: Frequently Asked Questions

 Regarding the master’s thesis, how do students determine their thesis topic, and who supervises it?

 Students are encouraged to develop their own thesis topics.
 If students want to focus on a topic closely related to a faculty member’s research, we welcome that approach.
 If students want to focus on a topic that does not closely relate to a professor’s research (but, of course, is within the field of clinical psychology), our faculty will do our best to accommodate them.
-We cannot promise that a faculty member will be competent to supervise every thesis idea, but collectively, we have a wide range of expertise and a commitment to helping students pursue research that is personally meaningful rather than simply a rote task to complete.
+We cannot guarantee that a faculty member will be competent to supervise every thesis idea, but collectively, we have a wide range of expertise and a commitment to helping students pursue research that is personally meaningful rather than simply a rote task to complete.
+Over the years, we have supervised theses on a very wide range of topics including almost every topic that our students have developed.
 Each master’s thesis is supervised by a committee consisting of three professors, one of whom serves as chair.
 Thesis committees are not limited to members of the Clinical Psychology faculty; in fact, when necessary, students may seek thesis committee members who are outside of the Department of Psychology.
+(Please note, Dr. Pawlow will be retiring at the end of Fall 2025.)

 Do students’ master’s theses ever get published or presented at conferences?